Hyomoto/FAST/README.md

 * destroy() - Destroys this branch and all sub-branches, excluding symbolic links.
 * toString() - Returns this branch as a string, used for debug purposes.
 #### DsMap
-Provides a wrapper for the built-in ds_map data structure.
+A wrapper for the built-in ds_map data structure.
 Must be destroyed with destroy() to prevent memory leak.
 * add( a, b ) - Adds key a with value b, will not replace a if it already exists.
 * replace( a, b ) - Replaces key a with value b, will create key a if it does not exist.
 * remove( a ) - Removes key a if it exists.